How SASSA is Promoting Sustainable Development Goals

 SASSA sustainable development goals

 The South African Social Security Agency (SASSA) provides social grants for millions of people to fight against poverty.
 Moreover, they have access to their necessities.
-SASSA is not only providing financial support but also contributing to Sustainable Development Goals (SDGs).
-These goals are set by the United Nations to tackle global challenges and create a more sustainable future in the 2030s.
-Let’s understand how SASSA helps to solve the world’s challenges like poverty, health issues, climate change, and so on.
+SASSA provides financial support and contributes to the Sustainable Development Goals (SDGs).
+The United Nations set these goals to tackle global challenges and create a more sustainable future in the 2030s.
+Let’s understand how SASSA helps to solve the world’s challenges, like poverty, health issues, climate change, and so on.

 To understand the 17 Sustainable Development Goals: